Can LASIK Eye Surgery Cure Glaucoma?

 LASIK Surgery for Glaucoma

 In most cases, doctors will treat glaucoma with a laser procedure.
-But LASIK surgery should only be considered when the glaucoma condition has been stabilized and treated with other methods.
+However, LASIK surgery should only be considered when the glaucoma condition has been stabilized and treated with other methods.

-Any person that currently has a high IOP or that has predisposed glaucoma may not be eligible for LASIK.
+Any person who currently has a high IOP or who has predisposed glaucoma may not be eligible for LASIK.
 But, they may be able to be treated with other surgeries like LASEK, PRK, or P-IOL.
 The fact is, there are risks associated with any surgery, which is why we suggest alternative, natural treatments for anyone suffering from glaucoma.

 It is important to have regular eye exams in order to catch the signs of glaucoma early and prevent permanent eye loss.
 Once vision is gone, it’s virtually impossible to get back.